SchnyderKay/M324/learnjournal/learnjournal-jan.md

 *Kanban*
 The creation of the Kanban board also went well on the whole, as we were able to quickly define tasks together.
 In addition, the distribution to the participants was simple and without conflicts.

+# 03.09.2024

+**Teamwork**

+Today was the first day that I was not satisfied with my team. someone was not on site and did not inform us about it and did not share the task he had started with us.
+As a result, we lost a lot of time today and may have to rework at home to make up for this mistake

+**My work**
+*Project skeleton*
+My task was to complete the skeleton and then write unit tests.
+Combining the database with the existing backend led to various problems and I had to fall back on the help of my team again and again.
+They were happy to help me even when they were behind schedule with their task.
+Fortunately, we were all able to complete our task in the end